XULIM/sockp/plan.md

 - [ ] Add OAuth if needed.
 - [ ] Ship that bih agane.
 - [ ] Masterful work Clap.

+## Bug Fixes
+- [ ] Handle usernames with a length longer than USERNAME_LEN
+- [ ] Handle messages with a length longer than BUFLEN
+- [ ] Fix the blocking issue when prompting usernames from different users
+    - Maybe prompt the username on client side?

 ## Update Log